Foundation History

 Original music, dance, costumes, banners, and symbols enriched this public celebration that coincided with United Nations Human Rights Day, December 10th.

 To communicate the unity of humankind, over a thousand women, men, and youth of the Creative Initiative Foundation volunteered their amateur talents and imaginations, including for creations of the hand-sewn flags of 148 nations adorned the lobby and stage of the 3,000-seat Masonic Auditorium in San Francisco.
+THIRTEEN was a theatrical affirmation of the ageless way to life at its cooperative best which has been taught by all the spiritual greats.

 It depicted in art forms -- music, dance, symbol, and dialogue - a way toward reconciliation of the opposites, and a decision to resolve conflicts without violence.

 The creative, cooperative efforts of 1000 people have produced this play - each person using his talents and energies where they were most needed.
+The Creative Initiative Foundation of the 1970s was a diverse community of people dedicated to bringing about the cooperation of the races, the religions, and the nations for the well-being of all humankind.

 Mostly in Silicon Valley and the San Francisco Bay Area, families and individual participants were also working across the U.S. and in Canada.